bobbyfuller48/Projects/Hospital_Compare_Functions/README.md

  -Post-conditions: Function returns a view of hospital_table

 3. best(hospital_table, state, outcome)
-  -Pre-conditions: The 'hospital_table' argument must be a tibble created by make_hospital_table().
+  Pre-conditions: The 'hospital_table' argument must be a tibble created by make_hospital_table().
 The 'state' argument must be a string containing the abbreviation of a state (i.e. 'FL' or 'TX').
 The 'outcome' argument must be one of three strings specifying a disease outcome: 'heart failure','heart attack', or 'pneumonia'.

- -Post-conditions: Function returns string specifying the name of the hospital with the best disease outcome (the lowest 30 day mortality rate) for the state and outcome inputted into the function.
+ Post-conditions: Function returns string specifying the name of the hospital with the best disease outcome (the lowest 30 day mortality rate) for the state and outcome inputted into the function.

 4. rankhospital(hospital_table, state, outcome, num = 'best')
-  -Pre-conditions: The 'state' argument must be a string containing the
+  Pre-conditions: The 'state' argument must be a string containing the
     abbreviation of a state (i.e. 'FL' or 'TX').
 The 'outcome' argument must be one of three strings specifying a disease outcome: 'heart failure', 'heart attack', or 'pneumonia'.
 The 'num' argument must be an integer or the strings 'best' or 'worst'.

-  -Post-conditions: Function returns string specifying the name of the hospital with the best disease outcome (the lowest 30 day mortality rate) for the state and outcome inputted into the function.
+  Post-conditions: Function returns string specifying the name of the hospital with the best disease outcome (the lowest 30 day mortality rate) for the state and outcome inputted into the function.
 If 'num' is greater than the number of hospitals in the specified state, function returns NA.

 5. rankall(hospital_table, outcome, num = 'best')
-  -Pre-conditions: The 'hospital_table' argument must be a tibble created by make_hospital_table().
+  Pre-conditions: The 'hospital_table' argument must be a tibble created by make_hospital_table().
 The 'outcome' argument must be one of three strings specifying a disease outcome: 'heart failure','heart attack', or 'pneumonia'.
    The 'num' argument must be an integer or the strings 'best' or 'worst'.

-  -Post-conditions: Function returns a table specifying the hospitals that are ranked 'num' for each 'outcome' in their respective state.
+  Post-conditions: Function returns a table specifying the hospitals that are ranked 'num' for each 'outcome' in their respective state.
 If 'outcome' = 'best', table specifies hospitals ranked number 1.
    If 'outcome' = 'worst', table specifies hospitals with lowest rank.